 1. Weekly reading interrogations I strongly believe that writing is central to reading and that students should be in the habit of writing memos interrogating anything they read.
 These should not be standard "reading notes" summarizing main points in an argument, although summaries may be part of such notes.
 Rather they should be conversations with the readings in which issues are raised, arguments analyzed, problems discussed.
 These interrogations will form a substantial basis for the seminar discussions so it is worth taking the task seriously.
 I have no length specification for these interrogations.
-It is fine for them to be quite short - say 200 words or so - but longer memos (within reason - remember: everyone in the class will read them) are also OK.
-These memos should be emailed to everyone in the class by 6 pm on the Monday night before the seminar meets.
-Everyone should try to read all of these memos before coming to class on Tuesday morning.
-2. Commentaries on book chapters On the weeks in which we will be reading draft chapters of the book, Alternative Foundations of Class Analysis, instead of the regular reading interrogation students should prepare written commentaries on the chapter which will be sent to the author.
-You should read these chapters as if you were a reviewer for the publisher, preparing comments to improve the quality of the book.
-The issue here is especially the coherence and clarity of the exposition, so comments pinpointing places where the arguments are confusing or where there seem to be gaps in the reasoning will be especially welcome.
-These comments should be in the 250-500 word range (1-2 double spaced pages).
-These commentaries should also be emailed to everyone in the class by 6 pm on the Monday night before the seminar meets.
-3. Term papers Term papers for the course are due on the last day of class.
-Requests for extensions/incompletes should be submitted well in advance of this deadline.
-There is no fixed length for term papers, but the rough expectations is something in the 20-25 page range (5000-7000 words more or less).
-Term papers for the seminar can be on any topic linked to the central themes of the course.
-Since our discussions will mainly be theoretical, the most natural term paper would be focus on the conceptual and logical issues in various kinds of class analysis.
-However, more empirically-oriented papers are also possible.
-Below are some broad suggestions for possible term paper topics:
+It is fine for them to be quite short - say 200 words or so - but longer memos are also OK (within reason - remember: I have to read and comment on all of these each week and everyone else in the class will read them as well).
+These memos should be emailed to me by 6 pm on the Monday night before the seminar meets.
+I will then read and comment on the interrogations and circulate them to the entire class late Monday night.
+Everyone should try to read all of these memos before coming to class on Tuesday afternoon.
+It is very important that you send me your interrogations by the deadline so that i have time to write comments.
+2. Term papers Objectives.
+Term papers in PhD seminars should not primarily be regarded as glorified "homework"; they should be viewed as first drafts of potentially publishable papers.
+You should mainly be writing in order to communicate to the world, not to simply fill requirements.
+I thus encourage you very strongly to pick a topic that you really care about and write a paper which (with more work and revisions) could result in a publication.
+Schedule.
+In order to give you time to do serious reading and writing for the paper, the last regular meeting of the seminar will be on the Tuesday before Thanksgiving (November 21).
+You will then have four weeks to complete your papers before the seminar's mini-conference to be held December 16-17 (see below).
+Written proposals for term papers should be submitted no later than October 24, the 8th week of class.
+Collaboration.
+Students are free to write collaborative papers.
+This can consist either of fairly well demarcated parts of a paper written by each participating student or a fully collaborative project.
+Length.
+There is no fixed length for the term papers, but the rough expectation is something in the 20-25 page range (5000-7000 words more or less).
+Topics.
+Term papers for the seminar can be on any topic linked to the problem of class.
+Even though our discussions will mainly be theoretical, it is fine for papers to have a much more empirical focus.
+The papers should be quite self-conscious about the character of the class concepts used, but the paper need not be primarily about the concepts themselves.
+Below are some broad suggestions for possible types of term papers: